tcalmant/ipopo-tutorials/slides/README.md

 ## List of presentations

 * java-osgi-ipojo: OSGi concepts, Java implementation, iPOJO concepts and snippets (no iPOPO)
-* pelix-ipopo-concepts: Pelix concepts (vs. OSGi), iPOPO concepts (vs. iPOJO), with basic API description
+* pelix-ipopo-overview: Pelix concepts (vs. OSGi), iPOPO concepts (vs. iPOJO), with basic API description
-* pelix-ipopo-featured: Featured services (basic) description
+* ipopo-remote-services: How remote services are implemented
-* details-bundles: How bundles are handled
+* pelix-shell: How the Pelix shell works

-* details-components-handlers: How components are handled, with details about handlers
+## TODO

-* details-remote-services: How remote services are implemented
+* pelix-bundles: How bundles are handled
-* details-shell: How the shell works
+* ipopo-components-handlers: How components are handled, with details about handlers